-At Kettlebrook Short Stay School we pay full regard to 'Keeping Children Safe in Education 2022'.
-Our Safer Recruitment and selection practice includes scrutinising applicants, verifying identity, checking academic or vocational qualifications, obtaining professional and character references, checking previous employment history, and ensuring that a candidate has the health and physical capacity for the job.
-It also includes undertaking interviews and appropriate checks including criminal record checks (DBS checks), barred list checks, prohibition checks whether they are known to the police and/or social care, if they have been disqualified from providing childcare and any relevant overseas information.
+At Kettlebrook we pay full regard to 'Keeping Children Safe in Education 2023'.
+Our Safer Recruitment and selection practice includes scrutinising applicants, verifvina identity, checking academic or vocational qualifications, obtaining professional and character references, checking previous employment history, and ensuring that a candidate has the health and physical capacity for the job.
+It also includes undertaking interviews and appropriate checks including criminal record checks (DBS checks), barred list checks, prohibition checks whether they are known to the police and/or social care, if they have been disgualified from providing childcare and any relevant overseas information.
 Evidence of these checks is recorded on our Single Central Record.
-Insight HR complete an annual review of our SSR.
+The SCR is checked by Insight HR each year and by the Chair of Governors - KCSIE 2023.